Convergence of the Inexact Langevin Algorithm in KL Divergence with Application to Score-based Generative Models: Introduction

 In this paper, we study the Inexact Langevin Dynamics (ILD) and Inexact Langevin Algorithm (ILA), which are the classical Langevin dynamics and the unadjusted Langevin algorithm when we only have an inexact score estimator.
 This can be viewed as a special case of SGM, in which we don't have a forward process and only consider a single Langevin dynamics toward the target.
 We focus on the LSI target, in which case we have rapid convergence guarantees for KL divergence and R\'enyi divergence for Langevin dynamics and algorithms with exact score function (see Appendix~\ref{sec:review} for a review of the convergence results).
 We also derive a stable convergence bound for SGM in KL divergence, which does not diverge as running time increases.
-Our contributions can be summarized as follows: \begin{enumerate} \item We prove a biased convergence guarantee in KL divergence for both ILD and ILA; see a summary of our results in Table \ref{tab:summary}.
-Our results hold under the assumption that the score estimation error has a sub-Gaussian tail called the moment generating function (MGF) error assumption.
-The MGF error assumption is weaker than the $L^\infty$ error but stronger than the $L^2$ error assumption (and also weaker than the $L^p$ error for any $p < \infty$).
-Our convergence bounds are {\em stable}, which means the upper bound remains bounded for all time.
+Our contributions can be summarized as follows: \begin{enumerate} \item We establish biased convergence guarantees in KL divergence for both ILD and ILA.
+These convergence results are in line with state-of-the-art results for exact Langevin dynamics and ULA.
+A summary of our results can be viewed in Table \ref{tab:summary}.
+These results are obtained under the assumptions that the target distribution is LSI and the error in score estimation exhibits a sub-Gaussian tail.
+This is referred to as the Moment Generating Function (MGF) error assumption.
+Notably, our convergence bounds are {\em stable}, which means the upper bound remains bounded for all time.
 Stable bounds provide better guarantees on the algorithm, e.g.\ an estimate on the asymptotic bias of the algorithm.

-\item Under the stronger $L^\infty$ error assumption on the score estimator, we prove convergence guarantees for ILA in R\'enyi divergence, which is stronger than KL divergence; see Theorem \ref{thm:renyi-max-error-bd}.
+\item Under the stronger $L^\infty$ error assumption on the score estimation, we prove convergence guarantees for ILA in R\'enyi divergence, which is stronger than KL divergence; see Theorem \ref{thm:renyi-max-error-bd}.
 The bound is also stable, which is important in applications such as differential privacy, in which R\'enyi divergence represents an important quantity (e.g.\ amount of information leaked) that we want to control and ensure remains small; e.g.\ see~\cite{GT2020, AT22}.
 We also present a convergence bound for R\'enyi divergence in the setting when the estimator is the score of another distribution which satisfies isoperimetry; see Appendix~\ref{sec:renyi-est-scorefxc}.